-Ravens and parrots can talk because their brains are wired similarly to ours.
+Ravens and parrots can talk because their brains are wired similarly to humans.

 Both birds have a cerebellum and cortex; the cerebellum controls voluntary motor functions, while the cortex is responsible for the following:

-Both parts work in tandem and are connected via a neural circuit called the medial spiriform.
-This neural highway transfers information between the cerebellum and cortex, enabling both species to:
+Both parts of the brain work in tandem and are connected via a neural circuit called the medial spiriform.
+This neural highway transfers information between the cerebellum and cortex, enabling them to:

 Even though ravens and parrots don’t have teeth, lips, or vocal cords – all of which enable humans to speak – they have a syrinx rather than a larynx (human voice box).

-This fluid-filled organ is buried deep in their chests at the base of the trachea and is composed of two parts that parrots and ravens can change the shape of.
+This fluid-filled organ is buried deep in their chests at the base of the trachea and is composed of 2 parts that parrots and ravens can change the shape of.

 They can also move each part independently to create sound.
 The muscles and valves vibrate and produce noise by pushing air through the syrinx.